darylhawes/fsip/docs/metadata.md

 ### Metadata (EXIF, IPTC, and Geolocation)

-By default, Alkaline will automatically import all EXIF, IPTC, and geolocation metadata associated with your images when you process them in your **Shoebox**.
+By default, FSIP will automatically import all EXIF, IPTC, and geolocation metadata associated with your images when you process them in your **Shoebox**.
 You will be given a chance to augment, modify, or erase this data before you publish your photos.
 You can change this behavior by choosing **Settings > Configuration**.

 ###### EXIF Data